 After 9/11 George Bush bent over backwards to claim that Islam was ‘peaceful’, as did Tony Blair.
-How both men knew this is not clear, especially when Muslims themselves have been arguing over the correct interpretation of their holy books for centuries.
+How both men knew this is not clear when even Muslims have been arguing among themselves over the correct interpretation of their holy books for centuries.
 David Cameron and Boris Johnson also claimed in the wake of the Lee Rigby murder that Islam had nothing to do with this.
-Both claim to know what Islam is really all about while Muslims themselves are still not clear on this.
-However, if David and Boris are right and the peaceful interpretation of Islam – the one that ignores all the horrible bits – is the correct one, then there are an awful lot of what Robert Spencer calls ‘Misunderstanders of Islam’ around, especially among the imams and fundamentalists i.e. precisely the Muslims who know the teachings of the Koran inside out.
+Both claim to know what Islam is really all about.
+However, if David and Boris are right and the peaceful interpretation of Islam – the one that ignores all the horrible bits – is the correct one, then there are an awful lot of what Robert Spencer calls ‘Misunderstanders of Islam’ around, especially among the imams and fundamentalists i.e. precisely the Muslims who know the teachings of the Koran best.

-Personally speaking, I would be willing to bet that any of the Muslim murderers, as well as the Ayatollah and Bin Laden, know the Koran and its teachings a damn sight better than either our Prime Minister or the Mayor of London.
-I have read Ayatollah Khomeini quote passages from the Koran and his interpretation is not a distortion of Islam’s message: Islam does indeed view non-Muslims as mildly sub-human and there is a duty for Muslims to both defend and spread their religion, by force if necessary.
+Personally speaking, I would be willing to bet that any of the Muslim murderers, as well as the Ayatollah and Bin Laden, know the Koran and its teachings better than do either our Prime Minister or the Mayor of London.
+Ayatollah Khomeini quoted passages from the Koran and his interpretation is not a distortion of Islam’s message: Islam does indeed view non-Muslims as slightly sub-human and there is a duty for Muslims to both defend and spread their religion, by force if necessary.

 The problem with the idea of defending your religion is that some Muslims always feel like they are being attacked.
-Even if the rest of humanity were to withdraw to another planet these Muslims would still feel that they were being victimized.
-Muslims must surely win the prize for the religious group with the biggest chip on its shoulder.
+Even if the rest of humanity were to withdraw to another planet these Muslims would still feel that they were under attack.
+Islam must surely win the prize for the religion whose followers have the biggest chip on their shoulders.
 Have you ever heard a group moan so much?
 Even as they are placing bombs on British trains they feel they are merely defending their religion from infidel aggressors.
 Some sections of the western media have sometimes been complicit in encouraging this idea, as I discuss here.